 Differential Diagnosis

-There are certain diseases which, although not psychogenic, can present, like pseudoseizures or seizures.
+There are certain diseases that, although not psychogenic, can present like pseudoseizures or seizures.
 These include vertigo, syncope, complex partial seizures, and absence seizures.

 Psychogenic Seizure Treatment and Management